Skip to content

 Shopping List Quick Start - Web

-This Quick Start uses the Vendia Share Web Application to create the Uni that will be used in this Quick Start.
+This Quick Start uses the Vendia Share Web Application to create the project that will be used in this Quick Start.
 Alternatively, the Shopping List Quick Start - CLI can be followed if you prefer a command-line over a visual interface.

 Login to Vendia Share

-The first step to using the web application for deploying our Shopping List Uni is to log in to the Vendia Share web application.
+The first step to using the web application for deploying our Shopping List project is to log in to the Vendia Share web application.
 If you don’t yet have a user account for Vendia Share you will first need to sign up.
 If you have an account but have forgotten your password, you can reset it.

 Create an Application Button

-Define Your Uni
+Define Your Project

 Provide the requested information in the following steps.

-Name Your Uni
+Name Your Project

-Name Your Uni
+Name Your project

 Click ‘Next’ to proceed.